Bridge Loans: What They Are And How They Work In Real Estate

 What Is A Bridge Loan?

 Bridge loans are a form of short-term financing that can meet immediate cash flow needs during the time between a demand for cash and its availability.
-While this short-term loan is commonly used in business while waiting for long-term financing, consumers typically only use them in real estate transactions.
+While this short-term loan is commonly used in business while waiting for long-term financing, individuals typically only use them in real estate transactions.

 Specifically, a bridge loan is used to eliminate a cash crunch and “bridge the gap” while buying and selling a home simultaneously.